ndmitchell/hlint/README.md

 # HLint [![Hackage version](https://img.shields.io/hackage/v/hlint.svg?style=flat)](http://hackage.haskell.org/package/hlint) [![Build Status](http://img.shields.io/travis/ndmitchell/hlint.svg?style=flat)](https://travis-ci.org/ndmitchell/hlint)

 HLint is a tool for suggesting possible improvements to Haskell code.
 These suggestions include ideas such as using alternative functions, simplifying code and spotting redundancies.
+You can try HLint online at [lpaste.net](http://lpaste.net/) - suggestions are shown at the bottom.
 This document is structured as follows:

 * [Installing and running HLint](#installing-and-running-hlint)
 * [FAQ](#faq)